elizhyu/elizhyu.github.io/pages/projects/hybrid-electric-go-kart.md

 # Revival

-As the project was based on an old two-seat go-kart chasis for salvage, several salvage operations were required before any new modification.
+As the project was based on an old two-seat go-kart chassis for salvage, several salvage operations were required before any new modification.

 - The metal parts of the go-kart(mostly the back frame) were de-rusted to maintain structural integrity.
 - The flat tires were patched and resealed to prevent leakage after re-inflation.